Malé Latin: History

 Anthropologist Clarence Maloney notes that the use of th and dh to represent unaspirated dental consonants but lh for retroflex l is confusing and misleading, as in IAST, the most common transcription method for Indic languages, the first two would be read as aspirated consonants and the latter, which is instead a retroflex, as an aspirated "l".

 The new romanization also used aberrant combinations of letters and apostrophes for some Arabic sounds, effectively ignoring the Arabic transliterations accepted in academic circles worldwide.
-Maldivian officials were used to read Arabic since childhood, as the religious education had precedence over the secular one.
-In documents which contained only one script, it became harder to identify religious Arabic quotations, a fact which was important because they had to be read in a different tone.

 The Thaana script was reinstated by President Maumoon Abdul Gayoom shortly after he took power in 1978.

 Note: Some Arabic sounds were written as they are pronounced by Maldivians, and they are shown in curly brackets in this table.

 Being able to master and combine both Arabic and Thaana was a prerequisite to be a Katību, Mudimu or Atoll chief.
-The weekly Khutubā or Friday prayer sermon, was sent by the government to every inhabited island, and it was written in both scripts, because it contained texts both in Arabic and Maldivian languages.
+The weekly Friday prayer sermon was sent by the government to every inhabited island, and it was written in both scripts, because it contained texts both in Arabic and Maldivian languages.